TravelTripperWeb-Sites/sample-website/README.md

 > 1st description

 ### References to Data Pages
-Described earlier `permalink` filter supports the following syntax:
+The previously described `permalink` filter supports the following syntax:
 ```
 {{ page | permalink[: locale: <language>] }}
 ```
-Extended syntax for Model-based page is:
+The extended syntax for a Model-based page is:
 ```
 {{ <model-file-name> | permalink: model-dir:<model-directory-name>[, locale:<locale>] }}
 ```